cemkaraoguz/Fahrschule/README.md

 <img src="Figures/NetworkArchi.png" width=500><br>

-In this work two separated networks (VAE and Policy Network) are implemented and trained separately as done in [1] and [3].
+In this work two networks (VAE and Policy Network) are implemented and trained separately as done in [1] and [3].
 This modular apporach is very useful in various ways:
 - Debugging: we can more easily isolate and analyze different parts of the system
 - Research: we can quickly implement and test new ideas in different parts of the system without breaking the rest of the system